trueos/pcbsd/src-qt5/docs/install.rst

 Once you have made your selection(s), click the "Save" button to save your selections.
 The "PC-BSD Package Selection" box will list the components that you selected for installation.
 You can now click the "Next" button to proceed to the next screen.

-.. note:: if you are installing a desktop, the installer will display a pop-up message if it cannot find a physical or virtual disk that does not meet the recommended minimum size of 50GB.
+.. note:: If you are installing a desktop, the installer will display a pop-up message if it cannot find a physical or virtual disk that does not meet the recommended minimum size of 50GB.
 It will let you continue an installation on a smaller disk, but you may run into disk space issues on smaller disks.

 .. index:: installation